AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 - Any trim-like action results in adjacent items source_range being adjusted to fit
 - No new items are ever created
 - Clamped to available media (if available)
+- Start time in parent of Item _before_ input item will never change
+- End time in parent of Item _after_ input item will never change

 #### API
 ````py